beanjs/beanjs-offical/content/beanio/inner/String.md

 ### String.prototype.replace(subStr,newSubStr)

-::i-chinese{sha="3e4704da9774b0e825aee2aa1fb26413837eb14cf7d229a144f561f970c5993a"}
+::i-chinese{sha="5f652521d46d4c0d44fea25546644f38acd3d9a83a50b3cc9137f75f9c548361"}
 ::
-Search and replace ONE occurrance of `subStr` with `newSubStr` and return the result.
+Search and replace ONE occurrence of `subStr` with `newSubStr` and return the result.
 This doesn't alter the original string.
 Regular expressions not supported.

 ### String.prototype.slice(start,end)